States and union territories of India: 1935–1947

+In 1947, the last Act of the Crown was passed.
+The act dissolved the Indian Empire, the Imperial Legislative Council and the Chamber of Princes.
+The Union of India was consequently established from 9 former Indian provinces (East Punjab, United Provinces, Central Provinces, Madras, Bombay, Bihar, Orissa, West Bengal and Assam) and 562 former Indian states.

 1947–1950

-Between 1947 and 1950 the territories of the princely states were politically integrated into the Indian union.
-Most were merged into existing provinces; others were organised into new provinces, such as Rajasthan, Himachal Pradesh, Madhya Bharat, and Vindhya Pradesh, made up of multiple princely states; a few, including Mysore, Hyderabad, Bhopal, and Bilaspur, became separate provinces.
+Between 1947 and 1950, the territories of the princely states were politically integrated into the new Indian Union.
+Most were merged into existing provinces.
+Others were organised into new provinces and states, such as Rajasthan, Himachal Pradesh, Malwa Union, Baghelkhand and Bundelkhand States Union, and Patiala and East Punjab States Union, made up of multiple princely states.
+A few, including Mysore, Hyderabad, Bhopal, and Bilaspur, became separate states.

 The new Constitution of India, which came into force on 26 January 1950, made India a sovereign democratic republic.
 The new republic was also declared to be a "Union of States".
 The constitution of 1950 distinguished between three main types of states: